farhour/LCS-of-Source-Codes/README.md

 ```shell
 $ python run.py input/samples/file-1.txt input/samples/file-2.txt
 ```
-**Option 2**: Just specify the directory which have the source code files in the `run.py` file and then run it.
+**Option 2**: Specify the directory which have the source code files in the `run.py` file and then run it.
 ```python
 path = 'input/sample/*.txt'
 ```